NikhilSKashyap/NikhilSKashyap/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/wypKXPQggwaCA/giphy.gif" />

 Hi!
-I'm Nikhil Kashyap, a Machine Learning Engineer.
-I have experience building various statistical and deep learning models for many businesses.
-Currently, I am freelancing Data Science projects.
-I am available for hire as a Full-Time/Freelance Data Scientist, Machine Learning Engineer, or a consultant.
-You can find my resume [here](https://nikhilskashyap.github.io/cv/).
+I'm Nikhil Kashyap, a Machine Learning Engineer with 4+ years of work experience.
+My interest is to understand how to design ML systems for specific business problems.
+In doing this, I've looked to understand the patterns of good ML design and the processes that support MLOps.
+I've become a big fan of agile approaches.
+I’m skilled in Machine Learning, Statistics, Problem Solving, and Programming.

+Update: I will be flying to University of Washington, Seattle for Fall 2022 to pursue my Masters in Electrical Engineering.
 <br>
 <br>

 **INTERESTS**

-- My current interests are in Computer Vision, Probabilistic Inference, NLP, Information Retrieval from large datasets, Knowledge Representation, Databases, ML Engineering, MLOps.
+- My current interests are in understanding and automating certain business problems through Vision AI.
 - You can share a good wildlife documentary with me.
 My recommendation to you is "The Last Lions", directed by Dereck Joubert and narrated by Jeremy Irons.

 <br>